-Whether you’re an owner-operator or run a small-to-midsized transportation company and have payroll to cover, trucking and freight bill factoring may be your ideal cash flow accelerant.
+Whether you’re an owner-operator or you run a small-to-midsized transportation company and have payroll to cover, trucking and freight bill factoring may be your ideal cash flow accelerant.
 Not only does it give you immediate cash for your unpaid freight bills so you can cover expenses and grow, but it also does so without putting your transportation business in debt.

 Below, we’ll break down how freight factoring works, its benefits, qualifications, and what the application process is like, so it’s easier to decide if it’s the right choice for you.